Best Trout Fishing Destinations in the US: Top Rivers & Lakes

 Alaska

 The best native brook trout fishing in the eastern US.
 Hundreds of miles of protected mountain streams with self-sustaining wild fish.
+Small water, small fish for the most part, but an experience in pure native trout country you can’t get anywhere else.
 See our full Great Smoky Mountains guide.

 Great Lakes Steelhead

 World-class steelhead runs on tributaries from Michigan to New York.
-The Salmon River, Pere Marquette, and Muskegon rival the best Pacific Coast rivers.
+The Salmon River (NY), Pere Marquette (MI), and Muskegon (MI) rival the best Pacific Coast rivers when runs are on.
+Fall and spring runs are peak.
+For anglers who can’t make the PNW trip, Great Lakes steelhead is the realistic substitute — and by some measures the fish are just as good.
 See our full Great Lakes steelhead guide.

 Plan Your Trip